 Low latency is a requirement for V2V use cases.
 IEEE 802.11bd improves on 802.11p by increasing throughput and implementing PHY adaptations to better support high speed movement (doppler and rapidly changing channel conditions).
 Latency reduction is primarily achieved by the higher rate, and lower packet loss (and thus retries) from the PHY improvements.

-802.15.4 TSCH (provides more predictable, but not extremely low latency – 100 mS range)

-802.15.3 support low latency, isochronous streaming.
+802.15.3 supports low latency, isochronous streaming.
 Two-way streaming.
 802.15.3 specifies fast link setup and teardown. (and future with THz developments)

+802.15.4 TSCH (provides more predictable, but not extremely low latency – 100 mS range)

 802.15.4z UWB and 802.15.4ab for AR/VR to provide low-latency positioning and low latency audio.

 802.16 and 802.22 provide scheduled MAC with predictable latency (10s of mS) Operation in licensed spectrum provides more predictable packet deliver and thus latency, compared to unlicensed, due to the lower potential for interference.